OgetoOndicho/Superstore-Project/README.md

 The data used was from a secondary source: [https://www.kaggle.com].
 The data was in a csv format, containing various variables of the Superstore dataset

 ### Tools Used
-- Microsoft Excel: Data cleaning, analysis and visualizations
+- Microsoft Excel was used for Data cleaning, exploratory analysis and visualizations

 ### Methodology
   #### 1. Data Cleaning